featurist/browser-monkey/readme.md

 var promise = scope.shouldHave([options]);
 ```

-* `options.text` - a string, expects the resolved scope to have the text.
+* `options.text` - a string, expects the resolved scope to contain the text.
 If an array of strings, expects the elements to have the same number of elements as there are strings in the array, and expects each string to be found in each respective element's text.
+* `options.exactText` - a string, expects the resolved scope to have the exact text.
+If an array of strings, expects the elements to have the same number of elements as there are strings in the array, and expects each string to equal each respective element's text.
 * `options.css` - a CSS string.
 Expects the resolved element to be matched by the CSS selector.
 Note that it won't match if the element contains other elements that match the CSS selector.
 So if we have `{css: '.class'}` then we expect the resolved element to have a class `class`.
 * `options.value` - a string, expects the resolved element to be an input and have the value.
 An array expects the same number of inputs, each with the respective value.
 * `options.checked` - a boolean, expects the resolved element to be an checkbox input and to be checked or not.
 An array expects the same number of checkboxes, each with the respective checked value.